jasonchuacodes/dev-notes/Packages/Tailwind.md

 }
 ```

-### Extending
-If you'd like to keep the default theme and add more styles, you can extend it instead.
+If you'd like to keep the default theme and add more styles, you can *extend* it instead.
 ```js
 module.exports = {
 	theme: {